Table Of Content

 01. The common, short term reactions

-- Itch or tingling: Light itch as skin cools and recovers.
+- Itch or tingling: A light prickly feeling as the skin cools and calms.

-- Dryness: Slight roughness, especially on shins and forearms, improved with a bland moisturiser.
+- Dryness: Slight roughness, often more noticeable on shins and forearms, eased with a bland moisturiser.

-- Shedding: Hairs loosen and fall out over one to two weeks which can look like pepper dots at first.
+- Shedding: Treated hairs loosen and fall over the next week or two, which can look like pepper dots before they clear.

 Less common risks and how to avoid them